Vaelatern/necessary-evil/README.markdown

 bit nasty, but it is the basis of a number of other standards such as certain blogging APIs and Ping Back.

-Thanks to [Raynes](https://github.com/Raynes/) for feedback and letting me steal from his `clj-xmlrpc` code.

 ## Usage

     (require '[necessary-evil.core :as xml-rpc])